-PLMA’s Washington Conference in early October addressed key issues impacting retailers and manufacturers alike.
+PLMA’s 2021 Virtual Washington Conference in early October addressed key issues impacting retailers and manufacturers alike.
 Supply chain problems, an update on FDA labeling, and the SNAP program were some of the topics addressed at the event, which again was held virtually and moderated by Erik Winborn, founder of Winborn Solutions.

 Dr. Claudine Kavanaugh, director of the FDA’s Office of Nutrition and Food Labeling, told how the agency is looking to improve healthier eating and awareness through labeling.
 Areas of focus include reducing sodium intake, labels on food allergies, foods derived from cultured animal cells and labels for plant-based milk alternatives.

 The conference also examined the $85 billion SNAP program and how it could play a significant role for private brand sales.
 Laura Griffin, the Department of Agriculture’s senior policy advisor for SNAP, provided an overview.